Garage Door Spring Repair in Southlake, TX

 We carry common residential sizes for both types.
 Most garage door spring repairs in Southlake do not require ordering parts.
 We stock the most frequently needed sizes and can usually handle the job on the first visit.

 Standard residential torsion springs are rated for about 10,000 cycles.
 One cycle means the door goes up and comes back down.
-If your household uses the garage door four times a day, you go through roughly 1,460 cycles a year.
+If your household uses the garage door about four times a day, you go through around 1,500 cycles a year.
 At that rate, a standard spring lasts about seven years.

 A busier household, or one with a three-car garage where multiple doors cycle throughout the day, may see springs fail in five years.
 High-cycle springs, rated at 20,000 or more cycles, are available as an upgrade and are worth considering if you use the garage frequently.
 The cost difference at installation is small compared to the cost of a second repair call in a few years.